Locorraco/voyager_1/README.md

 ## Compilation and execution

-1.- Download or clone this git in the machine you are gonna be working.
+1.- Download or clone this git in the machine you are going to be working.

 2.- This project needs to be compiled.
 Open a terminal in the folder that contains the GNUMakefile file to run it and compile with the ***$ make*** command.
 This will generate the ***voyager*** executable to run.
 (The name can be changed inside the file GNUMakefile in the variable ***PROGRAM***